tildelowengrimm/documentation/gpg/smartcard-keygen.md

 amnesia@amnesia:~$ gpg --edit-key CDCD72AF
 Secret key is available.

-pub  3072R/CDCD72AF  created: 2063-04-06  expires: 2063-04-06  usage: SC
+pub  3072R/CDCD72AF  created: 2063-04-06  expires: 2063-10-06  usage: SC
                      trust: unknown       validity: unknown [ unknown] (1).
 Ada Lovelace <ada@enchantressofnumbers.net>
 ~~~~~

 This is GPG's key-editing setup, and there are lots of things you can do from here.
 There are loads of commands, and you can see them all if you ask for some `help`.
-Let's walk through what you're being shown here then put your master key on a smartcard.
+Let's walk through what you're being shown here and then put your master key on a smartcard.

 "Secret key is available." means exactly what it says on the tin.
 It's possible to use the `edit-key` command when you *don't* have the secret key available, but anything that requires the secret key won't work, obviously.